What is RedShift for Cinema 4D and What it's Used For.

 Welcome to part-three of our four-part render engines series, covering Cinema 4D's four top talked about render engines: Arnold, Octane, Redshift and Cycles .
-You can catch up on part-one here and part-two here.
+You can catch up on part-one, An Overview of Arnold in Cinema 4D and part-two, An Overview of Octane in Cinema 4D.

 In this article we'll introduce the Redshift render engine.
 If you've never heard of Redshift or curious about using it in Cinema 4D, this is the article for you.